-Advisor information is located in MyCUInfo.
+Advisor information is located in Buff Portal.
 If there is no advisor listed, please contact the Undergraduate Studies Office.

 Students must meet with their advisor before registering for courses each semester.
-After the advising meeting, fill out the Advisor Approval Form and submit following the procedures on the form.
+After the advising meeting, complete the online Advisor Approval Form.
 Substitutions for the Advisor Approval Form will not be accepted.

-- Schedule an appointment with your advisor, who will review your course selections and verify you’re taking the appropriate classes and reasonable course load.
+Schedule an appointment with your advisor.
+Your advisor will review your course selections and verify you’re taking the appropriate classes and reasonable course load.

-- Degree audits are available through MyCUInfo under Track your Academic Progress.
+Degree audits are available through Buff Portal under "Classes & Registration."
 This shows completed coursework and remaining requirements needed for your degree program.
 Review your degree audit prior to your advising appointment.
-(Keep in mind the degree audit is an unofficial document that may not be complete or up-to-date.
-Please contact Victoria Ibarra with concerns and/or errors.)
+(Keep in mind the degree audit is an evaluation for advisement and is not an official document.
+Report any errors and/or concerns to Victoria Ibarra.)

-- In planning your next semester schedule, keep in mind the Ensemble Rule that states all students registered for applied music lessons must be enrolled in an ensemble according to their degree program.
-Ensemble selection appropriate to your degree and scholarship agreement should be discussed with your advisor.
-You may be dropped from lessons and/or your music scholarship may be affected if you do not adhere to the Ensemble Rule set forth by the College of Music.
+In planning your next semester schedule, be aware of the Ensemble Rule.
+Students registered for applied music lessons must be enrolled in an ensemble according to their degree program.
+Ensemble selection should be discussed with your advisor.
+If you are a music scholarship recipient, you may be dropped from lessons and your music scholarship terminated if you do not adhere to the Ensemble Rule set forth by the College of Music.